IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 Parameters
 ----------

+  edge_ips_connectivity (False, str, all)
+    Specifies the IP version.

   traffic_type (False, str, direct)
     Configure how traffic is handled at the edge.

-  tls (False, str, False)
-    Configure if and how TLS connections are terminated at the edge.
+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

+  origin_port (False, int, None)
+    Port at the origin that listens to traffic

   dns (True, str, None)
     (Required for new resource) Name of the DNS record for this application

-  origin_port (False, int, None)
-    Port at the origin that listens to traffic

-  proxy_protocol (False, str, None)
-    Allows for the true client IP to be passed to the service.

-  cis_id (True, str, None)
-    (Required for new resource) CIS Intance CRN

-  edge_ips_type (False, str, dynamic)
-    The type of edge IP configuration.

   origin_direct (False, list, None)